Expanding Reproductive Autonomy and Contraceptive Access

 Health education practicum

-- A patient-centered counseling skills and techniques and role-playing session for trainees allows time to refine counseling approaches and practice responding to common client concerns about IUDs and implants.
+- A patient-centered counseling skills and techniques and role-playing session for trainees allows time to refine counseling approaches and practice responding to common client concerns about contraception.

 - Designed for health educators, counselors, clinicians, social workers, and administrative staff.